ted-tanner/entries-backend/Readme.md

 *By 8/19*

-* Test untested functions (you get a warning about them being unused when compiling tests)
-* Get POST vs GET vs PUT vs DELETE rest methods in order
+* Get POST vs GET vs PUT vs DELETE rest methods in order (use query params for get requests)
 * Figure out how to do timezone-aware dates

 *By 9/2*